U.S. Energy Information Administration logo

 5 Browns Ferry Nuclear Alabama 3,662

-Last updated: October 24, 2022 with most recent data available at the time of update.
+Last updated: October 26, 2023, with data available at the time of update.